(Disclosure: Some of the links below may be affiliate links)

-As you can see, there are many ways to achieve Financial Independence (FI).
+As you can see, many ways exist to achieve Financial Independence (FI).
 And you can use several of these ways together to reach FI even faster.
 You can be frugal and also increase your income.
 You can invest what you save either in the stock market or in real estate.
 Or you could also invest in both.
 Or, if you want, you could even start your own business.

 If you are serious about becoming financially independent and you follow some of these ways, you will be able to reach it!

 We are trying to reduce our expenses to the maximum and investing most of what we can save in the stock market.
-I also want to try to increase my primary career income to be able to save even more each month.
+I also want to try to increase my primary career income to save even more each month.
 We may start investing in real estate in the future.
 But I am not yet set on that one.
 And I do not plan on becoming an entrepreneur myself.